 Capacity building is not just about tools or processes.
 It is fundamentally about people, culture, and leadership.
 This includes professional development, workplace culture, adaptability, and strategic planning.

 Strong relationships hold this work together.
-Cross-sector collaboration and communities of practice play a critical role in helping organizations learn, adapt, and sustain their efforts.
+For example, cross-sector collaboration and communities of practice play a critical role in helping organizations learn, adapt, and sustain their efforts.

 “Mission-alignment comes first, and capacity building and sustainability go hand in hand.” – Educator

-If we are asking more of nonprofit and philanthropic leaders during this time of rising need and uncertainty, then more is also required from the broader ecosystem.
+If we are asking more of nonprofit and philanthropic leaders during this time of rising need and uncertainty, then more must also be required from the broader ecosystem.

 Funders and philanthropic leaders must provide unrestricted capital alongside targeted capacity-building dollars.
 They should also rethink how impact is measured and better align funding practices with the realities grantees face.